API Use Cases & Yext | Yext Hitchhikers Platform

 1. Financial Services Client uses Read/Write API to maintain ATM Entity Information

 Hitchhiker Financial is a large enterprise Financial Services customer using Yext to power their Listings and Locator (“Find a Location”… on their website).
 They are adding new ATMs to their network on a daily basis.
 The only feasible way to keep ATM data up to date in Yext is to build a data feed between Hitchhiker Financial’s internal database and Yext.
-The API Integration they have with Yext reads the information in the Knowledge Graph to figure out which Entities currently exist, compares it against an internal database, and pushes the appropriate updates to the Knowledge Graph to either add new ATM entities or mark existing ATMs as closed if they have been removed.
+The API Integration they have with Yext reads the content in the platform to figure out which Entities currently exist, compares it against an internal database, and pushes the appropriate updates to either add new ATM entities or mark existing ATMs as closed if they have been removed.

 2. Family Practice uses Read/Write API to maintain Job Entity Information

-Galaxy has an API integration with Yext that reads the information in the Knowledge Graph, compares it against Galaxy’s internal HR System (they use Greenhouse), then pushes the appropriate updates to Job Entities in the Knowledge Graph.
+Galaxy has an API integration with Yext that reads the content in the platform, compares it against Galaxy’s internal HR System (they use Greenhouse), then pushes the appropriate updates to Job Entities in the platform.

 3. Alien Telecom uses Read API to pull Yext Information into POS (Point of Sale) System